yugabyte/yugabyte-db/docs/content/latest/yugabyte-cloud/cloud-troubleshoot.md

 #### VPC status is Failed

-If you are unable to successfully create the VPC, contact Yugabyte Support.
+If you are unable to successfully create the VPC, contact [Yugabyte Support](https://support.yugabyte.com/hc/en-us/requests/new?ticket_form_id=360003113431).

 #### Peering connection status is Pending

 A peering connection status of _Pending_ indicates that you need to configure your cloud provider to accept the connection.
 Refer to [Create a peering connection](../cloud-vpcs/cloud-add-peering/#peer-aws).

-#### Peering connection status is Expired
+#### Peering connection status is Expired (AWS only)

-AWS only.
 The peering request was not accepted.
 Retry the peering connection.

 #### Peering connection status is Failed